EnergyInnovation/eps-us/docs/io-model.md

 ![allocation of change in Government expenditures to ISIC codes](io-model-GovtOutputAllocated.png)

-Change in households' cash flow are allocated to ISIC codes in the same proportions as existing household expenditures.
+Change in households' spending are allocated to ISIC codes in the same proportions as existing household expenditures.
 The change in households' cash flow includes any cash received from the GRA "household taxes" mechanism, which includes increases and decreases in individual income taxes, as well as climate dividend payments (if any).
+They do not include any change in household savings, as noted above.

 ![allocation of change in Household expenditures to ISIC codes](io-model-HouseholdsOutputAllocated.png)